Museums By Candlelight

 Extended hours - 12 noon until 7 p.m.

-- Make a holiday ornament to take home.
+- Children are invited to make a Christmas ornament to take home.

 Brunswick Heritage Museum and C&O Canal NHP Visitor Center